 This hormonal system of children is similar to the vigorous growth seen in our small, micro-budded plants.
 This is the reason we like and recommend customers to buy young smaller trees, and plant them directly into their final destination pot (15-25 gallon containers).

 After the nursery phase, micro-budding requires no special care.
 In fact, because of vigorous regrowth, there's no need to repot plants implanted in containers.
-You can enjoy fruit and flowers from your lemon, lime or orange tree earlier and not have to wait five years or purchase a very expensive five-year-old tree, with enormous shipping costs, if purchased online.
+You can enjoy fruit and flowers from for example your Meyer lemon tree, Persian lime tree or orange tree earlier and not have to wait five years or purchase a very expensive five-year-old tree, with enormous shipping costs, if purchased online.

 Buying local from a nursery is great, the varieties that you want and that the quantity you desire is difficult especially for larger trees.
 US Citrus trees are grown in a USDA certified facility, so you always have the peace of mind that our citrus trees are certified disease-free.
 You also have the convenience of purchasing on getting free shipping to your home.